Modern Slavery Act Statement

 We are aware that these issues are important to our clients and suppliers, and we strive to be a firm which ’walks the talk’.

-In 2023, the Firm became a signatory to the United Nations Global Compact, a pact between many of the world’s largest businesses to adopt sustainable and socially responsible policies.
+The Firm remains a signatory to the United Nations Global Compact, a pact between many of the world’s largest businesses to adopt sustainable and socially responsible policies.

 Peter Scott